groupserver/gs.group.member.base/README.txt

 Utilities
 =========

-There are seven functions defined by this product.
+There are eight functions defined by this product.

 ``member_id``
 -------------